GeorgeZXY/CS5446CourseProject/README.md

 Implementation of RL for the Mini Metro Game

-Main files(in src folder):
+Main files (in src folder):

-mediator.py - game mechanisms

-rl_environment.py - reinforcement learning environment
+* rl_environment.py - reinforcement learning environment

-train_dqn.py - training and evaluation script of DQN model on the environment
+* train_dqn.py - training and evaluation script of DQN model on the environment

-train_ppo.py - training and evaluation script of PPO model on the environment
+* train_ppo.py - training and evaluation script of PPO model on the environment

 # Installation